Sovetskiy Soyuz icebreaker

 The sistership Rossiya (1985) was decommissioned in 2013.

-The list of active Russian nuclear icebreakers includes Arktika (2020), Sibir (2021), Ural (2022), Taymyr (1989), Vaygach (1990), Yamal (1992, sistership), 50 Let Pobedy (2007, sistership), Sevmorput (1988/cargo ship).
+The list of active Russian nuclear icebreakers includes Arktika (2020), Sibir (2021), Ural (2022), Taymyr (1989), Vaygach (1990), Yamal (1992, sistership), 50 Let Pobedy (2007, sistership), and Sevmorput (1988/cargo ship).

 NS Sovetskiy Soyuz vessel details

-NS Sovetskiy Soyuz belongs to the Arktika-class nuclear ships - until 2017 the world's largest and most powerful ever constructed.
+NS Sovetskiy Soyuz belongs to the Arktika-class nuclear ships — until 2017 the world's largest and most powerful icebreakers ever constructed.

-NS Sovetskiy Soyuz is among the 6 vessels of this Arktika-Class - together with Sibir (1977-1992), Arktika (1975-2008), Rossiya (1985-2013), Yamal (1992), and 50 Let Pobedy (2007).
+NS Sovetskiy Soyuz is one of six vessels of the Arktika class — together with Sibir (1977-1992), Arktika (1975-2008), Rossiya (1985-2013), Yamal (1992), and 50 Let Pobedy (2007).

-- DWT Deadweight tonnage: 2750 tons
+- DWT (deadweight tonnage): 2750 tons

 - Displacement tonnage: 20650 tons